-- Existing Dispute Resolution Centers: The IEJF will consider applications for operating support from existing dispute resolution centers.
+- Existing Dispute Resolution Centers: The IEJF will consider applications for operating support from existing dispute resolution centers to expand services in response to the eviction crisis.
 These operating expenses include staff salaries and benefits, as well as other costs directly related to providing mediation services.

 In the Mediation Services category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that:

-- Provide mediation services using volunteers who have received at least 30 hours of training as mediators.
+- Provide mediation services using mediators who have received at least 30 hours of training as mediators.